Pregnant lady with her hand over her stomach.

 Antenatal parenting programmes

-The Antenatal Solihull Approach Course, offered by Birmingham Forward Steps is a free five week course designed for all pregnant women, partners and family members.
+The Antenatal Togetherness Course, offered by Birmingham Forward Steps is a free five week course designed for all pregnant women, partners and family members.

 You'll learn about pregnancy, labour and birth and your baby in a friendly, safe space.
 You can find details on the next available course by contacting your local Family Hub or Children's Centre.

-We also offer free Solihull Approach understanding your pregnancy, labour, birth and your baby virtual classes.
-(Available in Arabic, English, Urdu, and Welsh.
-Women couples classes are also available) please click here to book.
+We also offer free Togetherness understanding your pregnancy, labour, birth and your baby virtual classes (available in Arabic, English, Urdu, and Welsh.
+Women couples classes are also available).

 Antenatal home visit